Projection depth for functional data: Practical issues, computation and applications: Selection of tuning parameter

 then $\beta(u)>0$. \end{lemma}

-The proof of Lemma~\ref{lemma: betaPos}, as well as all the other proofs from this paper, is in Appendix~\ref{Appendix Proofs}.
+The proof of Lemma~\ref{lemma: betaPos}, as well as all the other proofs from this paper, is provided in Section~\ref{Supplement: Proofs} of the online supplementary material.
 Throughout this paper, we assume that the conditions of Lemma~\ref{lemma: betaPos} are satisfied.
 These assumptions are natural, since one may choose $\nu$ as the distribution of $Y/\norm{Y}$, where $Y$ is (any) centered, non-degenerate Gaussian element in $\HH$.
 Moreover, assumption~\eqref{eq: atomAssumpt} on $P_X$ is standard and is typically satisfied.

-Note that the choice of the regularization parameter as a quantile does not alter most of the main theoretical results of~\BNY{}.
-The differences from the theory developed in~\BNY{} are summarized below: \begin{itemize} \item \textbf{Non-degeneracy.} The non-degeneracy of the~\RPD{} from \BNYs{Theorem~2} holds provided that $u\in [0,1)$ is such that $\beta(u)>0$.
-Lemma~\ref{lemma: betaPos} above shows that this is satisfied for $u>0$ under mild assumptions.
+Note that the choice of the regularization parameter as a quantile does not alter most of the main theoretical results of~\citet{Bocinec_etal2026}.
+The departures from the theory are summarized below: